Docker Basics : Part 1

 You can verify the container with name blue-app

-Why a container exits?
+Why a container exits so fast?

 Basically VMs are designed to host Operating Systems but Container are there to do some tasks listed in the dockerfile.
 Once done, it exits.